google/starlark-go/doc/spec.md

 ## Value concepts {#value-concepts}

-Skylark has eleven core [data types](#data-types).
-An application that embeds the Skylark intepreter may define additional types that behave like Skylark values.
+Starlark has eleven core [data types](#data-types).
+An application that embeds the Starlark intepreter may define additional types that behave like Starlark values.
 All values, whether core or application-defined, implement a few basic behaviors:

 ```text